MarkRBest/markrbest.github.io/_posts/2025-07-02-dealing-with-data.md

 One that a few people have talked to me about is this [article](https://markrbest.github.io/message-arrival-rates-and-latency/) on message rates and system throughput.
-The main topic of the article was the importance of system throughput to market making platforms and how it relates to system latency.
+It covers the importance of throughput for market making and how it relates to system latency.
 If you have a very performant system then likely you will not have issues, however that is only one possible solution.

-The aim of this article is to elaborate on the topic of throughput, how to make a system more robust, how to avoid bottlenecks and pipeline bubbles.
+The aim of this article is to elaborate on the topic of throughput, how to make a system more robust, how to avoid bottlenecks.
 It is important for specific types of trading which deal with vast quantities of data.
 Even if you have a fast system there are still design decisions that you might want to make to reduce the possibility of bottlenecks.